 We operate in a different way to other Community Shared Agriculture schemes in the UK.
 Most of them provide a veg box in return for money and they have staff and a dedicated team of volunteers growing and harvesting the food.

 At the Oak Tree we do things differently.
 Members get to grow their own food!
 We are fairly unique.
-The great thing about this is that we know exactly what food is being grown and how it is grown – because we help to grow it 🙂 We have a real, tangible connection with the earth and with our own food.
+Our scheme is like a shared allotment – a large one!
+The great thing about this that we know exactly what food is being grown and how it is grown – because we help to grow it 🙂 We have a real, tangible connection with the earth and with our own food.
 We know it is fresh, nutritious and that it is not full of artificial chemicals like supermarket food.

 And, we find that people get to know each other as they hoe leeks together or weed carrots together or plant out sweetcorn together at the farm.
 New friends are made and our members say that one of the great things about the farm is the social contact, the feeling of belonging.
 Many members find working at the farm not only satisfying and rewarding, but also good fun!